MLS Offers of Compensation on Short Sales

 A This legal article is just one of the many legal publications and services offered by C.A.R. to its members.
 For a complete listing of C.A.R.'s legal products and services, please visit car.org.

 Readers who require specific advice should consult an attorney.
 C.A.R. members requiring legal assistance may contact C.A.R.'s Member Legal Hotline at (213) 739-8282, Monday through Friday, 9 a.m. to 6 p.m. and Saturday, 10 a.m. to 2 p.m.
 C.A.R. members who are broker-owners, office managers, or Designated REALTORS® may contact the Member Legal Hotline at (213) 739-8350 to receive expedited service.
 Members may also submit online requests to speak with an attorney on the Member Legal Hotline by going to http://www.car.org/legal/legal-hotline-access/.
 Written correspondence should be addressed to:

 CALIFORNIA ASSOCIATION OF REALTORS®

 The information contained herein is believed accurate as of Oct.
 31, 2012.
 It is intended to provide general answers to general questions and is not intended as a substitute for individual legal advice.
 Advice in specific situations may differ depending upon a wide variety of factors.
 Therefore, readers with specific legal questions should seek the advice of an attorney.
 Revised by Elizabeth Miller-Bougdanos, Esq.

 Copyright© 2006 CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.).
-Permission is granted to C.A.R. members only to reprint and use this material for non-commercial purposes provided credit is given to the C.A.R.
-Legal Department.
-Other reproduction or use is strictly prohibited without the express written permission of the C.A.R.
-Legal Department.
+Permission is granted to C.A.R. members to reprint this material in hardcopy or PDF format only for personal use or with individual clients.
+This material may not be used or reproduced for commercial purposes.
+Other reproduction or use is strictly prohibited without the express written permission of the C.A.R Legal Department.
 All rights reserved.